naveentnj/vision/README.rst

 We don't officially support building from source using ``pip``, but *if* you do, you'll need to use the ``--no-build-isolation`` flag.
-In case building TorchVision from source fails, install the nightly version of PyTorch following the linked guide on the  `contributing page <https://github.com/pytorch/vision/blob/main/CONTRIBUTING.md#development-installation>`_ and retry the install.
+In case building TorchVision from source fails, install the nightly version of PyTorch following the linked guide on the  `contributing page <https://github.com/pytorch/vision/blob/main/CONTRIBUTING.md#development-installation>`_ and retry the installation.

 By default, GPU support is built if CUDA is found and ``torch.cuda.is_available()`` is true.
 It's possible to force building GPU support by setting ``FORCE_CUDA=1`` environment variable,